 When selecting a collar and leash, there are many colors and styles to choose from.
 Your puppy will grow fast, so select a collar that can be easily adjusted to different sizes.
 Be sure to attach ID tags with your address and phone number, in case your puppy gets lost.
 A 6-foot leash is usually the perfect length.
-I don’t recommend retractable leashes because they encourage pulling and make it more difficult to control your puppy.
+I don’t recommend retractable leashes because they encourage pulling and make it more difficult to control you puppy.

 Toys, Chews, and Treats

-Puppies love to play, explore, and chew on everything in sight.
+Puppies love to play, explore, and chew on everything in site.
 It’s important to provide a variety of appropriate toys and chews that will keep your puppy occupied during the day.
 Tennis balls, Frisbees, fleece toys, Nylabones, and Kongs are all great, inexpensive choices.
 A variety of treats can be used to reward your puppy for good behaviors.

 Food and Water Bowls